Skip to main content

 • Review crawl stats in Search Console

-• Monitor for new problematic parameters
+• Monitor for new problematic URL params

 • Verify canonical tag accuracy